Africa's stunning growth doesn't come cheap

 "Valuations on the whole are challenging at the moment, but that doesn't mean you can't find individual opportunities," said Marlon Chigwende, co-head of sub-Sahara for private equity firm Carlyle Group.

-It paid $285 million for a mobile license in Africa's most populous country.
+It paid $285 million (177 million pounds) for a mobile licence in Africa's most populous country.
 Now it has over 41 million subscribers and banked revenues of 34.9 billion rand ($4.47 billion) in 2011.

-The world's biggest retailer Wal-Mart (WMT.N) bought a majority stake in South Africa's Massmart (MSMJ.J) for $2.4 billion in 2011, a 19 percent premium to the 30-day volume weighted average price.
+The world's biggest retailer Wal-Mart bought a majority stake in South Africa's Massmart for $2.4 billion (1.4 billion pounds) in 2011, a 19 percent premium to the 30-day volume weighted average price.

 Sub-Saharan Africa's attractiveness as an investment destination has risen to fifth place this year from seventh in 2011, according to a survey by the Emerging Markets Private Equity Association.